SHAUNORLANDO/Networking-Training-Program/Module-5/Module-5.md

 Task: Identify the class of each IP address (Class A, B, or C).
 What is the default subnet mask for each class?
 Provide the range of IP addresses for each class.

-## Given IP Addresses
+**Given IP Addresses:**
 1. 10.1.1.1
 2. 172.16.5.10
 3. 192.168.1.5

-## IP Address Classes
+**IP Address Classes:**

-IP addresses in IPv4 are divided into different classes based on the **first octet** of the address.
+IP addresses in IPv4 are divided into different classes based on the first octet of the address.

 | Class | First Octet Range | Default Subnet Mask |
 |------|------------------|---------------------|